permissionlessweb/bs-nfts/packages/bs721/README.md

 ### Messages

 `TransferNft{recipient, token_id}` -
-This transfers ownership of the token to `recipient` account.
+This transfers ownership of the token to the `recipient` account.
 This is designed to send to an address controlled by a private key and *does not* trigger any actions on the recipient if it is a contract.

-Requires `token_id` to point to a valid token, and `env.sender` to be the owner of it, or have an allowance to transfer it.
+Requires `token_id` to point to a valid token, and the `env.sender` to be the owner of it, or have an allowance to transfer it.

 `SendNft{contract, token_id, msg}` -
-This transfers ownership of the token to `contract` account. `contract` must be an address controlled by a smart contract, which implements the Bs721Receiver interface.
+This transfers ownership of the token to the `contract` account.
+The `contract` must be an address controlled by a smart contract, which implements the Bs721Receiver interface.
 The `msg` will be passed to the recipient contract, along with the token_id.

-Requires `token_id` to point to a valid token, and `env.sender` to be the owner of it, or have an allowance to transfer it.
+Requires `token_id` to point to a valid token, and the `env.sender` to be the owner of it, or have an allowance to transfer it.

 `Approve{spender, token_id, expires}` - Grants permission to `spender` to
 transfer or send the given token.
-This can only be performed when `env.sender` is the owner of the given `token_id` or an `operator`.
+This can only be performed when the `env.sender` is the owner of the given `token_id` or an `operator`.
 There can be multiple spender accounts per token, and they are cleared once the token is transferred or sent.

 `Revoke{spender, token_id}` - This revokes a previously granted permission
 to transfer the given `token_id`.
-This can only be granted when `env.sender` is the owner of the given `token_id` or an `operator`.
+This can only be granted when the `env.sender` is the owner of the given `token_id` or an `operator`.

-`ApproveAll{operator, expires}` - Grant `operator` permission to transfer or send all tokens owned by `env.sender`.
-This approval is tied to the owner, not the tokens and applies to any future token that the owner receives as well.
+`ApproveAll{operator, expires}` - Grant `operator` permission to transfer or send all tokens owned by the `env.sender`.
+This approval is tied to the owner, not the tokens, and applies to any future token that the owner receives as well.

 `RevokeAll{operator}` - Revoke a previous `ApproveAll` permission granted to the given `operator`.